ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   version of a Trusted Component.
 Information in the manifest ensures that TEEP Agents are protected against such downgrade attacks based on features offered by the manifest itself.

+Replay Protection
+: TEEP supports replay protection as follows.
+  The transport protocol under the TEEP protocol might provide replay protection, but may be terminated in the TEEP Broker which is not trusted by the TEEP and so the TEEP protocol does replay protection itself.
+  If attestation of the TAM is used, the attestation freshness mechanism provides replay protection for attested QueryRequest messages.
+  If non-attested QueryRequest messages are replayed, the TEEP Agent will generate QueryResponse or Error messages, but the REE can already conduct Denial of Service attacks against the TEE and/or the TAM even without the TEEP protocol.
+  QueryResponse messages have replay protection via attestation freshness mechanism or (if attestation is not used) the token field in the message.
+  Update messages have replay protection via the suit-manifest-sequence-number (see Section 8.4.2 of {{I-D.ietf-suit-manifest}}).
+  Error and Success messages have replay protection via SUIT Reports and/or the token field in the message, where a TAM can detect which message it is in response to.

 Trusted Component Signer Compromise
 : A TAM is responsible for vetting a Trusted Component and